-In a world of hyper-personalisation, it’s one thing sending recommendations based on past purchases or knowing their name, it’s another to understand them as individuals.
-Mapping out a journey based on different needs, timings and reactions will enable you to connect with your customers and different touch points, without assuming they’re all the same.
+In a world of hyper-personalisation, it’s one thing sending recommendations based on past purchases or knowing your customers name, it’s another to understand them as individuals.
+Mapping out a journey based on different needs, timings and reactions will enable you to connect with your customers at different touch points, without assuming they’re all the same.
 Remember what they say about assuming…

 2. You can guide them to the destination you want them to reach

 Ultimately, there’s a method behind our madness.
 We all want the same thing, an end goal, a sale.
 Planning out a detailed customer journey will stop your customers dropping off the map and will help guide them to the destination you want them to end at.
 They put something in their basket but didn’t checkout?
 Let’s give them a nudge so they make their purchase.
 They’ve looked at the odds but not placed their bet?
-Here’s a reminder the match just started.
+Here’s a reminder the match is about to start.
 The theory is simple, right?

 3. You’ll improve their experience

 There’s a fine line between connecting with your customers in a meaningful way and bombarding them with sales-centric communications that eventually become white noise.
-Set calculated timings and adapt messages that catch their attention in the right way.
-If they have a positive experience, not only will this improve your marketing metrics (because we all look at the numbers, let’s face it) but you’re more likely to generate promising sales leads.
+Set calculated timings and adapt messages that catch their attention at the right time and in the right way.
+If they have a positive experience, not only will this improve your marketing metrics today (because we all look at the numbers, let’s face it) but happy customers are more likely to contribute to your metrics tomorrow.

 4. You’ll stand out from the crowd